 Before heading overseas, check which plug type your destination uses.

-If you plan on bringing any electronics that need to plug in, like a phone or battery charger, you may need a plug adapter.
+If you plan to bring any electronics that need to plug in, like a phone or battery charger, you may need a plug adapter.
 These inexpensive gadgets are often challenging to find once overseas.
-We use a worldwide adapter, similar to this one on Amazon.
+We use a worldwide adapter, like this one on Amazon.

 Also, check your destination’s voltage.
 These days, most travel items, like laptops and cell phones, have 95-240 VAC compliant plugs.
 However, it’s important you check.
 A plug adapter is not a voltage converter and using the wrong voltage can literally blow up your electronics.